 However, the reality is that these horses are overworked and, in many cases, treated badly.
 They are by law supposed to get breaks and vacation time each year but it’s unenforceable.
 The horses are housed in stables with no opportunity to spend free time in a pasture.
 In winter, worries about the city’s heat and humidity are replaced with the cold, wind, and limited places for the horses to get fresh water.

-There are so many other iconic New York City holiday experiences like skating at Wollman Rink in Central Park or going for a hot chocolate and something sweet at Serendipity if you want to capture some classic NYC holiday charm.
+There are so many other iconic New York City holiday experiences like skating at Wollman Rink in Central Park and then exploring the Upper West Side or going for a hot chocolate and something sweet at Serendipity if you want to capture some classic NYC holiday charm.

 Mistake #10: Thinking You Have to Do It All.